seandmontgomery/trail_tracker/readme.md

 ```

 ## <a name="#Meet"></a>Meet the Developer
+Hello!
+I'm Sean.
 My background in entertainment and education has lead me down a new creative path into tech.
 I am a skilled full stack web developer with a passion for multimedia presentation.
 I am proficient in the following technologies: Python, Javascript, AJAX, JSON, HTML, CSS, SQL, Flask, jQuery, Bootstrap, Jinja, SQLAlchemy, PostgreSQL, Command Line, Git, GitHub, and Agile.
 As a multimedia creator I am skilled in the following applications: Camtasia, Adobe Premiere Pro, iMovie, Garage Band, Descript, Snagit, and Canva.
 I have also had a successful 15 year career as a professional broadway actor in NYC.
 In my free time I enjoy mountain biking, hiking, snowboarding, running, cooking and international travel.

 Connect with [Sean Montgomery](https://www.linkedin.com/in/seandmontgomery/) on LinkedIn!